sawaks/SC-internship-HomeAssesement-2023/README.md

-# sc-interns-2023
+# SC-internship-HomeAssesement-2023

+## Description
-The technical take home for SC interns of 2023.
+This is the completed version of the technical take home for SC interns of 2023.
+We need to follow instructions wich has below and commit to merge the repository.

-## Compile instruction
+## Usage

 Requires `Go` >= `1.20`